This post may contain affiliate links. Please read my disclosure for more info.

 What Is a Moka Pot?

-The Moka pot is a stovetop espresso maker that has been a central part of Italian coffee culture since its invention in 1933.
-Its popularity has also spread to many areas of South America and Central America.
+The Moka pot, invented in 1933, is a beloved stovetop espresso maker at the heart of Italian coffee traditions.
+Its charm has also captivated coffee lovers across South America and Central America.

 Do AeroPress and Moka Pot Make Real Espresso?